RoboticsBrno/RB0005-UniversalStepDown/README.md

 #### Why the "RB0005" prefix?

-Just to quickly distinguish our projects at [RoboticsBrno](https://github.com/RoboticsBrno/), e.g., when ordering, we decided to give a each project a unique code.
+To quickly distinguish our projects at [RoboticsBrno](https://github.com/RoboticsBrno/), e.g., when ordering, we decided to give a each project a unique code.

 #### Why is there no adjustable version?

-We aim at ease of use.
-Usually you need to lower your voltage to 5V (servos) or 3V3 (powering MCU) in DIY robotics.
-Having an adjustable version increases chance of misconfiguration.
+We aim for usability.
+Usually, you need to lower your voltage to 5 V (servos) or 3.3 V (powering MCU) in DIY robotics.
+Having an adjustable version increases the chances of misconfiguration.

 #### Why should I use your module instead of $1 module from Aliexpress?

 Well, it depends on your needs.
-If you expect some kind of reliability from your device, it might be beneficial to know what to expect from your device.
-You know it with our stepdown - see [evaluation of the 5V version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval5v/index.html) or the [the 3V3 version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval3v/index.html).
+If you need a certain level of reliability, it might be beneficial to know what to expect from your device.
+With our stepdown, you know it: see [evaluation of the 5V version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval5v/index.html) or the [the 3V3 version](https://roboticsbrno.github.io/RB0005-UniversalStepDown/eval3v/index.html).
-You could buy a module from Aliexpress and measure by yourself.
-But that is laborious and you cannot be sure that you get the same module when you order it again.
+You could buy a module from Aliexpress and measure it by yourself.
+However, that is laborious and you cannot be sure that you will get the same-performing module when you order it again.

 ## Licence